SOCIAL SECURITY DISABILITY FOR PTSD IN SPOKANE

 AFTER A TRAUMATIC EVENT, GET THE COMPENSATION YOU DESERVE

 You went through something shocking, traumatic, and disturbing.
 Maybe it was an accident, natural disaster, or violence.
 Under the circumstances, it was normal to feel stress and fear.

 But over time, those feelings didn’t fade like they should.
 They leave you unable to function like you did before.

 You could have post-traumatic stress disorder (PTSD).
 If it’s so severe that you can’t work, it just creates more stress about money and the direction your life is going.

 Monthly checks from Social Security disability could provide the crucial financial support you need to work through this difficult time.
 But benefits are hard to get.

 Proving PTSD to Social Security comes with particular challenges.
 You might need legal assistance to qualify for disability income.

-The Law Office of Gary Penar has helped thousands of people win benefits in the Spokane area and across Eastern Washington and Northern Idaho.
+Gary Penar Law Offices has helped thousands of people win benefits in the Spokane area and across Eastern Washington and North Idaho.

 HOW ARE SOCIAL SECURITY BENEFITS FOR PTSD DETERMINED?

 Your PTSD might have started with an accident, crime, abuse, disaster, war, or frightening health problem.
 It comes with stress, depression, and shock.